Michelle Watkins, RDH

 He denied my claim and said, “I have been here for 24 years and not one hygienist has ever said anything about it.”
 I told him I’d be happy to show him if he’d like, and of course he took me up on the offer.

 We walked back to the operatory, and I showed him how I practice and how this particular set up was difficult to work in.
-He said, “I’ll be damned.”
 He was stunned.
 “How could all these hygienists over the years never say anything?”
 I joked that maybe he had hired a long string of south paws over the years.
 He chuckled and looked exasperated.

 He said, “If I re-plumbed this for you, would you consider working here?”
 I presented my case like a healthcare worker who had certain needs to practice and was taken seriously.
 While I realize not all doctors would behave this way, I think he was actually embarrassed that his employees couldn’t come to him for their problems.